Amazfit Balance 2

 Main Differences

-• The screen size is 1.5″ on Amazfit Balance 2 and 1.4″ on Google Pixel Watch 4.
+• Screen size is 1.5″ on Amazfit Balance 2 and 1.4″ on Google Pixel Watch 4.

-• The ATM rating is 10 ATM on Amazfit Balance 2 and 5 ATM on Google Pixel Watch 4.
+• ATM rating is 10 ATM on Amazfit Balance 2 and 5 ATM on Google Pixel Watch 4.

-• The resolution is 480 x 480 px on Amazfit Balance 2 and 456 x 456 px on Google Pixel Watch 4.
+• Resolution is 480 x 480 px on Amazfit Balance 2 and 456 x 456 px on Google Pixel Watch 4.

-• The volume is 27.635148 cm³ on Amazfit Balance 2 and 24.9075 cm³ on Google Pixel Watch 4.
+• Volume is 27.635148 cm³ on Amazfit Balance 2 and 24.9075 cm³ on Google Pixel Watch 4.

-• Amazfit Balance 2 does not have a cadence sensor, while Google Pixel Watch 4 does.
+• Multi-sport mode is available on Amazfit Balance 2 but not on Google Pixel Watch 4.

 • Bluetooth version is 5.2 on Amazfit Balance 2 and 6 on Google Pixel Watch 4.